cieloaloy/cse15l-lab-reports/lab3.md

 9 This chapter will examine the differences between the traditional re-tail model and lean retailing.
 We explore how the set of practices that traditional retailers drew on to mercha
 ```

 As expected, the text does not wrap, and is also accompanied by line numbers.
+This option is helpful for documents where visual formatting is important, like written text or classpaths.
+However, this option would likely make it more difficult to screenshot or copy the output, because as seen above, the terminal cuts off text at the edge of the screen.

 ## Option 3: -X